100 Fun Things to Do in Chicago

 aerial view of the beach| ©Jonathan J. Castellon

-94. Explore Chicago Park District Golf
+94. Explore the Chicago Park District Golf

-two guys playing golf| ©Kaleidoscope
+two boys playing golf| ©Kaleidoscope

-two guys playing golf| ©Kaleidoscope
+two boys playing golf| ©Kaleidoscope

 95. Feed your mind at the Smart Museum of Art

-people at the smart museum| ©uchicagoalumniweekend
+People at the Smart Museum| ©uchicagoalumniweekend

-people at the smart museum| ©uchicagoalumniweekend
+People at the Smart Museum| ©uchicagoalumniweekend

-96. Gambling at the Horseshoe Hammond Casino
+96. Gamble at the Horseshoe Casino Hammond

 Horseshoe Casino| ©David Beasley